department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2024-05-medications-usability-testing-round3-AT/conversation-guide-sr-vc.md

   - What would you do to get more information about that?

-2. The last medication we looked at, Amlodipine, was expired.
+2. The next medication on the list after Tramadol is Amlodipine Besylate, is expire expired.
 This one is discontinued.
 What do you think the difference is between “expired” and “discontinued?”

-3. Before we move on, I would like to ask you about how you found this medication.
+3. Before we move on, I would like to ask you about how you found Tramadol.

   - Is there something that would have made finding this medication easier?

 4. Let’s pretend you didn’t just refill those medications and you just logged in.
 Can you tell me what medications were recently refilled?